peterhinch/micropython-async/v3/docs/TUTORIAL.md

 asyncio.run(main())
 ```
+Writing to a `StreamWriter` occurs in two stages.
+The synchronous `.write`
+method concatenates data for later transmission.
+The asynchronous `.drain`
+causes transmission.
+To avoid allocation call `.drain` after each call to
+`.write`.

 The mechanism works because the device driver (written in C) implements the
 following methods: `ioctl`, `read`, `readline` and `write`.
 See